 - How did your internal notification work?

 - How did your response protocol work?

 - Did specific customers rise to your defense? (thank them!)

 - Were your employees informed?

 There you have it.
-The social media crisis management playbook than I hope you never need.
-If you’d like to put a customized crisis plan together for your company, let me know.
+The social media crisis management playbook that I hope you never need.
+If you’d like to put a customized crisis plan together for your company, let us know.
 We can help.